Diamond Stone: Puerto Rico (2021)

 On February 3, 2021, Stone signed with the Guelph Nighthawks of the Canadian Elite Basketball League, but didn't play for them.

 On July 1, 2021, Stone signed with the Mets de Guaynabo of the Baloncesto Superior Nacional.
 He averaged 20.4 points and 9.8 rebounds per game.
 On August 25, Stone signed with the Gigantes de Carolina.

 TaiwanBeer HeroBears (2021–2022)

 On November 9, 2021, Stone signed with the TaiwanBeer HeroBears of the T1 League.
 He was the league's points leader for the 2021–22 season.

 San Miguel Beermen (2022)

 In October 2022, he signed with the San Miguel Beermen of the Philippine Basketball Association (PBA) as the team's import for the 2022–23 PBA Commissioner's Cup.

 Taichung Suns (2022)

 On October 25, 2022, Stone signed with the Taichung Suns of the T1 League.

-Zavkhan Brothers (2024–present)
+Zavkhan Brothers (2024–2025)

 In October 2024, Stone joined the Zavkhan Brothers of The League.

+Taipei Taishin Mars (2025–2026)

+On December 16, 2025, Stone signed with the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).

+Marinos de Anzoátegui (2026–present)

+On February 27, 2026, Stone signed with the Marinos de Anzoátegui of the Superliga Profesional de Baloncesto (SPB).

+The Basketball Tournament

+In the summer of 2025, Stone headlined his alma mater's alumni team, Shell Shock, in The Basketball Tournament.
+Stone helped Shell Shock advance to the Elite 8 before losing to Best Virginia, West Virginia's alumni team.